xi-ve/IdleonWeb/README.md

 ```

 ### Launching the Game
+**Automatic Mode (Default):**
+- The game will launch automatically after plugin discovery
+- Auto-injection runs immediately when the launcher starts
+- To disable: use the `auto_inject off` command

+**Manual Mode:**
+1. Disable auto-injection: `auto_inject off`
-1. In the launcher, type `inject` and press Enter
+2. In the launcher, type `inject` and press Enter
-2. The game will open in a browser window
+3. The game will open in a browser window

+### Configuration
-3. Open `http://localhost:8080` in another browser tab
+1. Open `http://localhost:8080` in your browser
-4. Configure your plugins using the web interface
+2. Configure your plugins using the web interface
+3. Changes take effect immediately

 > **Note:** On first launch, if the game requires you to log in, the injection process may fail.
 Simply close the browser, then run the `inject` command again in the launcher after logging in.
 This is normal for the first run.